So in Love

-"So in Love" is a popular song, written by Cole Porter, from his musical Kiss Me, Kate (opening on Broadway in 1948), which was based on Shakespeare's The Taming of the Shrew.
-It was sung in the show by Patricia Morison, reprised by Alfred Drake, and further popularized by Patti Page in 1949.
+"So in Love" is a song by Cole Porter from his 1948 musical Kiss Me, Kate, which is based on Shakespeare's The Taming of the Shrew.

+It was first sung in the show by Patricia Morison, reprised by Alfred Drake, and further popularized by Patti Page in 1949.
 The Page recording was issued by Mercury Records as catalog number 5230, and first reached the Billboard chart on February 12, 1949, lasting two weeks and peaking at No. 13.

-Other versions which were popular that year were by Gordon MacRae and Dinah Shore.

-The song has been recorded by many other significant female singers, including Peggy Lee and Ella Fitzgerald.
+Other versions popular that year were by Gordon MacRae and Dinah Shore.
+The song has been recorded by many other artists, including Peggy Lee and Ella Fitzgerald.